o-biotech/public-web-docs/docs/getting-started/cloud.md

 - **Warm (required):** The warm flow allows for shorter term storage with better querying performance, routing data into a time-series window for analytics, alerts and dashboards.

 - **Hot (optional):** The hot flow provides data immediately, with no data storage, into applications such as real-time dashboards.
-When you select this option OpenBiotech integrates with GitHub and sets up a repository in your preferred organization.
+When you select this option OpenEnsemble integrates with GitHub and sets up a repository in your preferred organization.

 Select the check boxes for the cold and hot flows if you wish to include these options.
 If you select the hot storage option, you will be prompted to sign into GitHub (If you do not yet have GitHub, sign up [here](https://github.com/).)

 ![Biotech Storage Flows Selection Isolated](https://www.fathym.com/img/screenshots/biotech_sf_selections_isolated.png)

-To enable OpenBiotech to configure GitHub on your behalf, you will be prompted to install the GitHub app [Open Biotech Web Manager](https://github.com/apps/open-biotech-web-manager).
+To enable OpenEnsemble to configure GitHub on your behalf, you will be prompted to install the GitHub Web Manager app.
 You will then be able to select one of your GitHub organizations.

 ![Biotech Storage Flows GitHub Selection](https://www.fathym.com/img/screenshots/biotech_sf_gh_selection.png)

-OpenBiotech will then set up a GitHub repository (default name ‘iot-ensemble-device-flow') in that organization.
+OpenEnsemble will then set up a GitHub repository (default name ‘iot-ensemble-device-flow') in that organization.

 To complete the step and provision the infrastructure, click Establish IoT Infrastructure.

-OpenBiotech now automates the deployment of Azure services and resource groups that were defined in the last three steps.
+OpenEnsemble now automates the deployment of Azure services and resource groups that were defined in the last three steps.
 This process will take approximately 15-20 minutes.

 ![Biotech Azure Processing Status](https://www.fathym.com/img/screenshots/biotech_azure_processing_status.png)